compsciacademy/fulltime-program-2021-Q2/Week05/Day21/README.md

 **Part 2**

 Look at the [Sinatra source code](https://github.com/sinatra/sinatra), and see if you can figure out where the `get` method is defined and _how_ it works.

+**B.)**

+I want to run `ruby --version` in directory a, and have it use ruby 3.x, then move to directory b, and when I run `ruby --version` it should be pointing to ruby 2.x.
+How would you design a program that would allow ue to do this?